novvember/amazfit-watchfaces/README.md

-# Watchfaces for Amazfit Smart Watch
+# Watchfaces for Amazfit Smartwatches

-Different watchfaces I developed for my Amazfit GTR Mini (416x416 px).
-Some watchfaces are developed to be adaptive so the code can run on all devices with round screen (see detailes below).
+Here you will find various watchfaces I designed for the Amazfit GTR Mini with a resolution of 416x416 px.
+Several of these watchfaces are adaptive, making them compatible with any device that features a round display.
+Additional details are available below.

-## Development
+## Development Resources

-### References
+### Useful Links

 - [Zepp OS Watchface API](https://docs.zepp.com/docs/watchface/api/hmUI/createWidget/)